 Our rituals should recharge us, not drain us.

 Keep your re-charging ritual moments guilt-free by setting limits of moderation.
 Moderation feels good & you walk away recharged, whereas regular overindulgence feels terrible afterwards.
-You feel more lethargic instead of ready to face the next part of your day.
+As a result, you feel more lethargic instead of ready to face the next part of your day.

 5. PUT YOUR HEALTHY DAILY ROUTINE WITHIN A SPECTRUM THAT IS DOABLE & SUSTAINABLE.